makerdao/community/governance/polls/Adjust the System Surplus Buffer - April 5, 2021.md

 * 60 million DAI (+30 MM)
 * 60 million DAI (+30 MM) while auctioning 25% of fees

 For the last option, we will target 25% of the stability fee revenues to be used in Surplus Auctions.
 This will be achieved by a slow increase of the System Surplus Buffer, using linear interpolation, instead of directly setting it to the target value of 60 MM.

-_Note: Mandated Actors cannot give Governance any guarantee to eventually sell the voted-upon 25% of fees due to external factors influencing the System Surplus._
+*Note: Mandated Actors cannot give Governance any guarantee to eventually sell the voted-upon 25% of fees due to external factors influencing the System Surplus.*

 Please review the discussion [thread](https://forum.makerdao.com/t/signal-request-adjust-the-surplus-buffer-march-april-2021/6979) to inform your position on this issue before voting.

 # Outcomes

-**If a non-'Abstain' option recieves more votes than each other option (excluding 'Abstain') and the support for that option exceeds 50% of the total votes cast (excluding 'Abstain' votes) then the following actions will be taken:**
+**If a non-'Abstain' option recieves more votes than each other option (excluding 'Abstain') and the support for that option exceeds 50% of the total votes cast (excluding 'Abstain' votes), then the following actions will be taken:**
-* If the result requires a change to the current setting, the change will be included in the weekly Executive Vote on the Friday following the conclusion of this poll.
+* If the result requires a change to the current setting, the change will be included in a weekly Executive Vote on a Friday within the next 30 days.
 * If the Friday executive passes, then this change will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.

 **Otherwise, no further actions will be taken at this time.**